Site Index • Wiki • Blog

 A military retirement is different than civilian retirements because it

-fraction; a proper military coverture fraction is the result of twomathematical
+number or fraction; a proper military coverture fraction is the result

 fractions multiplied together: the time or Duty Fraction, and the Rank

 Fraction.
-If only one ratio is used, the
+If only one ratio were used, the

-non-military spouse would benefit from all military promotions outside
+non-military spouse would keep benefit all military promotions outside

 one coverture ratio, military promotions are always unique,